 • -Maximum epochs: 1000

-We run the above benchmark for each platform (TensorFlow, PyTorch, and Neural Designer), increasing samples until the memory crashes.
-We consider a successful test if it can load the CSV file and train the neural network.
+We run the above benchmark for each platform (TensorFlow, PyTorch, and Neural Designer), increasing the sample size until the memory is exhausted.

 Reference computer

-The next step involves choosing the computer to train the neural networks with TensorFlow, PyTorch, and Neural Designer.
 For a capacity test, the most crucial feature of the computer is its memory.

 Operating systemWindows 10 Enterprise